bguesman/docsify-test/docs/editor/blocks/cloud_layer_interpolator.md

 #### Interpolated Noise
 **C# member variable:** `Expanse.TextureInterpolator m_<noise layer>Interpolated` \
 Each layer of noise that the clouds use (Coverage, Base, Detail, etc.) requires a `TextureInterpolator`.
-This block is responsible for blending between the current and target noise preset.
+This component is responsible for blending between the current and target noise preset.

 #### Current and Target Noise
 **C# member variable:** `Expanse.ProceduralNoiseGenerator m_<noise layer>Current` and `Expanse.ProceduralNoiseGenerator m_<noise layer>Target` \